AdobeDocs/certification.en/help/certifications/overview.md

 * **Free practice tests:** Adobe offers free practice exams to help ensure that you're fully prepared for your certification exam.
 * **Free certification renewals:** Adobe certifications are valid for two years, and most certifications can be renewed free of charge by either taking an on-demand, un-proctored exam or completing a set of continuous learning activities.

-The Adobe Digital Experience Credential Program is designed for professionals in a variety of fields, including developers, business practitioners, and architects.
+The Adobe Digital Certification Program is designed for professionals in a variety of fields, including developers, business practitioners, and architects.
 Whether you're a seasoned expert or just starting out, certification helps you advance your career and stay ahead of the competition.

 ## Get started

-Unlock your professional potential today by learning about the Adobe Digital Experience Credential Program.
+Unlock your professional potential today by learning about the Adobe Digital Experience Certification Program.

 <a href="https://experienceleague.adobe.com/docs/certification/certification/getting-started.html" target="_blank" class="spectrum-Button spectrum-Button--fill spectrum-Button--accent spectrum-Button--sizeM is-margin-bottom-big-big at-element-click-tracking" style="background-color:#1473E6"><span class="spectrum-Button-label has-no-wrap">Get Started</span></a>